 We had a busy Memorial Day weekend.
-First my mom left our house Friday at some point and didn't return until Monday so that was an extra bonus.
-I know that sounds mean reader from the future but the is a distinct difference in the overall mood when my mom is not around.
+First, my mom left our house Friday at some point and didn't return until Monday so that was an extra bonus.
+I know that sounds mean reader from the future but there is a distinct difference in the overall mood when my mom is not around.

 Katness and family came over late Saturday evening and we grilled hamburgers.
 On Sunday we went to a friends annual MD cookout.
 On Monday Nightingale got the idea, based on our On This Day FB reminder, to go out to breakfast at our local diner and then take the bus to the beach.
 It was a close to spontaneous as a couple with two 2-yr olds can be (you still have to pack a ton of stuff).